Key takeaways

 If you stick to a straightforward, consistent system, even that can work.
 Begin with a chart of accounts that is tailored to your business — categories for sales, cost of goods sold, payroll, rent and utilities are good starting points.
 Choose whether you will use a cash or accrual method of accounting, and then stick to it in order to keep things consistent.

 Open a business bank account and if it makes sense, get a business credit card to keep your personal and business purchases separate.
-This can prevent mistakes from your reconciling accounts and generating reports to be used by others.
+This can prevent mistakes when reconciling accounts and generating reports to be used by others.

 Daily and monthly bookkeeping tasks